Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Different priors

 \section{Different priors}

 As discussed in the main text in Sec.~\ref{sec:disc_priors}, we tested the effect of different priors on our parameter recovery.
 Most of the tests (changing the bounds of the priors on $n$ or restricting to smaller maximum $r_c$ or $r_t$) had negligible impact on our models.
-The most impactful prior choice was on $\beta_0$, specifically on enforcing a tighter prior with $-0.1 \leq \beta_0 \leq 0.1$.
-This change had a minor impact on the recovered mass density profile, $\rho(r)$, as can be seen in Fig.~\ref{fig:tight_beta_prior}.
-Notice that the density profile (left) now permits a small inner core within the 95\% confidence intervals.
-However, beyond $r>400$\,pc, the results are in good agreement with our default broader priors (see Figure \ref{fig:smc_grav}).
+The most impactful prior choice was on $\beta_0$, specifically on enforcing a tighter prior with $-0.01 \leq \beta_0 \leq 0.01$.
+Even this change had only a minor impact on the recovered mass density profile, $\rho(r)$, as can be seen in Fig.~\ref{fig:tight_beta_prior}.
+Notice that the density profile (left) now suggests a small inner core within the 95\% confidence intervals.
+However, the best fit results are in good agreement with our default broader priors (see Figure \ref{fig:smc_grav}) and still consistent with a dark matter cusp.